acmbpdc/git-guide/docs/workshop.md

 #### Adding Remotes to Git Repo

 <details><summary>For Local Machines</summary><pre>
-To add a remote to repository you have in your local system, use the `remote` command.
+To add a remote to a repository that you have in your local system, use the `remote` command.
 You can get the remote url from GitHub itself by clicking on the `Code` button and copying the url.
-When you create a blank repository on GitHub you will get a list of initiation commands, you can refer those to get started locally.
+When you create a blank repository on GitHub you will get a list of initiation commands, you can use those to get started locally.

 ```sh
 git remote add origin {remote_url}